Dustin Werbeski soul to soul on the air vents.

 What is your current setup?

-My setup(s) are always changing, as I am always testing new sample products, but I do have preferences.
-For aggressive blading, I will always prefer Xsjados, but for my off-roading and freeskating, I really like the Powerslide Tau skate.
-It is a solid carbon boot, with no pressure points and the best support I have ever had in a rollerblade.
-The trinity mount is amazing for precision control and the added comfort, of not having a bolt right under the sole of your foot.
-This was the first skate that I received from Powerslide, where I was truly blown away by the quality.
-It is great that there are still companies in rollerblading that have the ability to test and use the highest quality materials.
+My setup(s) are constantly changing, as I am always testing new sample products, but I have preferences.
+I will always prefer Xsjados for aggressive blading, but I like the Powerslide Tau skate for my off-roading and freeskating.
+It is a solid carbon boot with no pressure points and the best support I have ever had in a rollerblade.
+The Trinity mount is excellent for precision control and the added comfort of not having a bolt right under the sole of your foot.
+This was the first skate I received from Powerslide, where the quality truly blew me away.
+It is excellent that there are still rollerblading companies that can test and use the highest quality materials.

-I was about ten years old when I first convinced my parents to buy me a pair of skates, along with a couple of magazines.
-The skates were a “Wal-Mart-like” pair of “Cheetah’s”, which were made from plastic and were olive green with gold highlights.
-Seeing blading on TV really formed my interest in it, but the main reason I got into skating was thanks to my best friend Devon.
-He is actually my younger uncle, so I have lived my life with him like a brother.
-He was into skateboarding in the 90’s and figured I should be into something similar, but he did not want me skateboarding because “he did that”.
-So, I guess I just picked blading not really knowing why.
-It was not too many years later that I convinced him to switch and start blading with me.
-We spent our remaining teenage years travelling and filming together.
-I really have to thank him for that innocent childhood tip that completely changed my adult life.
+I was about ten years old when I first convinced my parents to buy me a pair of skates and a couple of magazines.
+The skates were a “Wal-Mart-like” pair of “Cheetahs” made from plastic and olive green with gold highlights.
+Seeing blading on TV formed my interest in it, but I got into skating, mainly thanks to my best friend, Devon.
+He is my younger uncle, so I have lived with him like a brother.
+He was into skateboarding in the 90s and figured I should be into something similar, but he did not want me skateboarding because “he did that.”
+So, I guess I just picked blading, not knowing why.
+Not too many years later, I convinced him to switch and start blading with me.
+We spent our remaining teenage years traveling and filming together.
+I have to thank him for that innocent childhood tip that completely changed my adult life.

 What brought you to Barcelona and kept you there for so many years?

-Just as it was a friend who got me into skating, the same thing could be said about Spain… I did end up growing up and skating with the infamous Richie Eisler, until we both moved away from Regina.
-Magically we both found ourselves back home one summer just in time to be invited to Spain for the Fall.
-Together we planned everything that would be needed to be done for a year-long project there.
-The next thing I know, I was in Barcelona shooting photos of the people I once idolized.
-After the year was over, I was offered a professional blading position on the Xsjado team.
-This kept me there living the pro blading dream for a handful of years.
-If I did not promise myself, that at 30, I would focus on my photograph, then I would most likely still be in Spain, struggling to survive off of a small income from this sport.
+Just as a friend got me into skating, the same thing could be said about Spain.
+I grew up skating with the infamous Richie Eisler until we both moved away from Regina.
+We both returned home one summer just in time to be invited to Spain for the Fall.
+Together we planned everything that we needed for a year-long project there.
+The next thing I knew, I was in Barcelona shooting photos of the people I once idolized.
+After the year ended, I was offered a professional blading position on the Xsjado team.
+This kept me there, living the pro blading dream for a handful of years.
+If I did not promise myself that at 30, I would focus on my photograph, I would most likely still be in Spain, struggling to survive off of a small income from this sport.

 Cess Slide on the Jersey Barrier